 Matching principle - What is the matching principle?

-In practice, the matching principle combines accrual accounting (wherein revenues and expenses are recorded as they are incurred, no matter when cash is received) with the revenue recognition principle (which states that revenues should be recognised when they are earned, no matter when cash is received).
+In practice, the matching principle combines accrual accounting (wherein revenues and expenses are recorded as they are incurred, no matter when cash is received) with the revenue recognition principle (which states that revenues should be recognised when they are earned or realised, no matter when cash is received).